tdani01/NeoTypes_kenyer/README.md

 Deallocates a string from the memory.\
 Note: it's recommended to set the String's value to NULL after calling this function, it's safe to pass a NULL value to this function.

-### uint8 strPurgeKeepString(string String, char** Characters)
-Deallocates a string from the memory, but keeps the char* of the purged string.\
-Example use case: if you want to return only a char* from a function, but not the string itself.\
-Note: it's recommended to set the String's value to NULL after calling this function, it's safe to pass a NULL value to this function.

 ## NeoList.c

 ### list listNew()